KJSDR/wowtodo/README.md

-# ToDo List Addon for WoW
+# ToDo List Addon for World of Warcraft

 ## Overview